numfocus/gsoc/2016/proposals/rai-vivek.md

   > Bokeh or rendered on the client using d3 (or equivalent) library.
 I prefer the
   > latter approach.

+### Testing

+The client-side needs to work reliably across different systems, mainly Linux, Windows and OSX machines.

+By default, I will develop and test the scripts on my Linux system.
+For Windows and OSX, however, I will have to take help of mentors/community members or my college friends.

 ### Updating installation scripts